Bob Evans (restaurateur): Bob Evans Restaurants

 In 1953, the business was incorporated as Bob Evans Farms Inc. By 1957, the company opened four sausage plants to keep up with demand.
-In 1963, Bob Evans Farms Inc. was listed on the Nasdaq stock exchange.
+In 1963, Bob Evans Farms Inc had its IPO.
 Evans served as a director and president of the company until his retirement on December 31, 1986.

 Local restaurants were not willing to buy Evans' sausage, so he started his own, with the first opening on his farm in 1962.
 These restaurants were designed in a red and white color "Steamboat Victorian" style.
 The first of these "new" Bob Evans Restaurants was located in Chillicothe, Ohio.
 By the early 1970s, the restaurants had expanded throughout Ohio.
 Expansion into other states was started in the late 1970s.
 By 2012, Bob Evans Farms, Inc. was a $1.7 billion restaurant and retail food products company with over 500 restaurants in 19 states.
 In 2017 the restaurant chain was purchased by a private equity firm, the frozen food division split off and purchased separately.
 The Nasdaq stock was delisted in 2018.